strblr/imperative-portal/README.md

 ### Wrap prop

-The `ImperativePortal` component accepts an optional `wrap` prop that allows you to wrap all rendered imperative nodes with additional JSX.
+The `ImperativePortal` component accepts an optional `wrap` prop that allows you to wrap active imperative nodes with custom JSX.
+Useful for basic customization.

-**Note**: Internally, the nodes are created properly keyed, with a unique key generated per call to `show()`, so there is no point in manually adding a key to what is passed to `show()`.

 ```tsx
 import { AnimatePresence } from "motion/react";